Mixed-state additivity properties of magic monotones based on quantum relative entropies for single-qubit states and beyond: Bounds for magic state distillation

-In Fig.~\ref{fig: distillation} we plot the $\mathfrak{D}_{\min}$ bound and the $\mathfrak{D}^{\rm{rev}}_{\alpha,z}$ bound for different values of $p$ and compare it to the weight one given in~\cite{regula2021fundamental} and the projective robustness one given in~\cite{regula2022probabilistic}.
+In Fig.~\ref{fig: distillation} we plot the $\mathfrak{D}_{\min}$ bound and the $\mathfrak{D}^{\rm{rev}}_{\alpha,z}$ bound and compare them to the weight one given in~\cite{regula2021fundamental} and the projective robustness one given in~\cite{regula2022probabilistic}.
 To the best of our knowledge, the weight bound is the tightest known deterministic bound.
 The projective robustness bound is essentially the best-known probabilistic one and holds for any $p>0$.
 In the deterministic case, the $\mathfrak{D}^{\rm{rev}}_{\alpha,z}$ bound performs the best and both the $\mathfrak{D}_{\min}$ and the $\mathfrak{D}^{\rm{rev}}_{\alpha,z}$ bounds perform orders of magnitude better than both the weight and the projective robustness ones.
-We do not plot the $\mathfrak{D}^{\rm{rev}}_{\alpha,z}$ bound for small probabilities as for $p<0.9$ it performs worse than the $\mathfrak{D}_{\min}$ bound.
-Moreover, at around $p=0.3$, the $\mathfrak{D}_{\min}$ bound is still stronger than the projective robustness one.
 This shows that the projective robustness bound is tight only for small probabilities.
-Finally, for $p < 0.2$ all our bounds perform worse than the projective robustness one.

-Similar bounds for transformations involving some specific classes of two and three-qubit states could be obtained using the results of Section~\ref{specific states}.
-For single-qubit states outside the symmetry lines of the stabilizer octahedron, numerical bounds could be obtained similarly.
-Indeed, even though we could not find closed-form expressions for all the monotones for these states, these quantities can be numerically evaluated by solving a constrained optimization problem on the Bloch sphere.
+The code is available on GitHub.~\footnote{\href{https://github.com/RobertoRubboli/Additivity-magic-monotones}{https://github.com/RobertoRubboli/Additivity-magic-monotones}}